-Next we need to extract the row curves of the seating bowl in preparation for the seat placement.
+Next, we need to extract the row curves of the seating bowl in preparation for the seat placement.
 One way of achieving this is to extract the edges from the seating bowl that we created in Step 4/5.
 However, this is an unnecessarily complex process as a series of sorting procedures would need to be undertaken to order the curves in a logical matter.
 Since we know the line of focus as well as the row offsets and Z-coordinates from Step 3, we can simply recreate the base linework.
-This will give us a clean, structured list which will be easier to work with.
+This method will give us a clean, structured list which will be easier to use.

 Seat spacing set-out from front of seat line

-When placing seats in a radial configuration, care needs to be taken in setting-out in order to prevent seats from overlapping.
-To achieve the desired spacing, we actually need to determine the front of the seat line.
-The ‘Stadium.CreateRows’ custom node in the BVN package solves this though the ‘SeatDepth’ input.
+When placing seats in a radial configuration, care needs to be taken in setting-out to prevent seats from overlapping.
+To achieve the desired spacing, we need to determine the front of the seat line.
+The ‘Stadium.CreateRows‘ custom node in the BVN package solves this though the ‘SeatDepth’ input.
 Essentially, the node offsets the back of row curve based on the seat depth input.
 The node then splits these curves with the gangway masses created in the previous step in preparation for the placement of the seats and gangway step generation.

 Dynamo script, Step 8

 Using the curves from the previous step and the riser heights from Step 3, we can create the gangway steps.
 The number of steps will vary depending on the row riser height.
 Section 12.11 of the Green Guide (p.115) states that::